liangxiaowei/liangxiaowei.github.io/data/markdown/eng-word-always.md

 - " The grubby sheaf of envelopes was always in his hand —— the heart of the matter

 -  "He always tells fortunes there —— the heart of the matter

+- " "A man's boy's always all right —— the heart of the matter